The Prompt Doesn't Matter as Much as You Think

 "Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it."

-Focus on ONE specific aspect.
-The word 'meaningful' is key—show how it shaped you.
+Focus on one specific aspect.
+The word 'meaningful' matters because the essay needs to show how it shaped you.

 Setback or Failure